Frequently Asked Questions

 O – State Agency for Regulatory Affairs and Public Advocacy (RAPA) (Non-Voting)

-How is the RRC Board Balanced?
+How is the RRC Board of Directors Balanced?

-The Board is balanced by having a mix of six customer-facing load-serving entities, three wholesale power producers including the State of Alaska, three consumer advocates including one environmental advocate, one independent seat, and two state regulatory seats.
+The Board of Directors is balanced by having a mix of six customer-facing load-serving entities, three wholesale power producers including the State of Alaska, three consumer advocates including one environmental advocate, one independent seat, and two state regulatory seats.
 No one representative group has a voting majority.

 Finance